- First Name

 - About Me

-Trude Dijkstra is a lecturer in early modern history at Leiden University, the Netherlands and Tiele-stichting research fellow in bookhistory.
+Trude Dijkstra is a visiting postdoctoral fellow at the Warburg Institute, London on a Niels Stensen Fellowship.
 She studied history, art studies and bookhistory at the University of Amsterdam, where in 2019 she defended her dissertation on Chinese religion and philosophy in Dutch printwork, 1595-1700.
-In 2021, she will stay at the Warburg Institute London with a Niels Stensen postdoctoral fellowship, where Trude will study representations of Chinese medicine in Netherlandish printwork.
+Her research focusses on the democratisation of Chinese medicine by way of new media types.

 - Recent Publications

 The Chinese Imprint.
-Printing and Publishing Chinese Religion and Philosophy in the Dutch Republic 1595-1700, Leiden: Brill, forthcoming.
+Printing and Publishing Chinese Religion and Philosophy in the Dutch Republic 1595-1700, Leiden: Brill, 2021.

 ‘A Chinese Philosopher in European Dress.
 The Review of the First Latin Translation of Confucius (1687) in the Philosophical Transactions’, in T.Weststeijn (ed.), Foreign Devils and Philosophers.
 Cultural Encounters between the Chinese, the Dutch, and Other Europeans, 1590-1800, Leiden: Brill, 2020.